Product OS··16 min read

 A Unified Data Model Built Around the Serial Number

-Every event — registration, scan, support interaction, parts order, ownership transfer — must be resolvable to the same product identifier.
-Without that, the cross-referencing that turns individual data points into actionable intelligence is impossible.
-This sounds obvious, but it is absent in most manufacturer tech stacks, where CRM, ERP, and support systems each carry different product identifiers with no reliable join key between them.
-A connected product platform that issues unique serial numbers at point of manufacture, and attaches every downstream event to that serial, solves this at the foundation.
+Every event — registration, scan, support interaction, parts order, ownership transfer — must resolve to the same product identifier.
+This is absent in most manufacturer tech stacks, where CRM, ERP, and support systems carry different product identifiers with no reliable join key between them.
+A connected product platform that issues unique serial numbers at manufacture and attaches every downstream event to that serial solves this at the foundation, making cross-stream analysis possible without custom data engineering work on every query.

 An Analytics Layer That Surfaces Patterns, Not Just Records

 Raw event logs are not insights.
-The analytics layer needs to aggregate across the installed base — cohort analysis by batch, by channel, by geography — and surface anomalies automatically rather than requiring someone to know what question to ask.
-Proactive alerts when a cohort's behavior diverges from baseline are the difference between a quality team that catches issues early and one that reacts after the damage is done.
+The analytics layer must aggregate across the installed base — cohort analysis by batch, channel, and geography — and surface anomalies automatically rather than requiring analysts to know what question to ask.
+Proactive alerts when a cohort's behavior diverges from baseline are the difference between a quality team that catches issues in weeks and one that reacts after the damage is done.

 An API That Connects to Existing Business Systems

-Lifecycle data becomes most valuable when it flows into the systems where decisions are actually made — the ERP, the marketing automation platform, the CRM.
-An isolated data silo, even a well-structured one, produces reports that get read in quarterly reviews.
+Lifecycle data becomes most valuable when it flows into the systems where decisions are actually made — ERP, marketing automation, CRM.
+An isolated data silo, even a well-structured one, produces quarterly reports.
 An API-connected platform produces signals that change purchasing orders, campaign triggers, and support routing in real time.
+The integration pattern is event-driven: the platform emits lifecycle events; existing business systems subscribe and act.

 The Data You're Already Generating Is Already Worth Something